mariajoseperalta/mariajoseperalta/README.md

 ### Hi there 👋

-System Analysis and Development Student 📚.
+I'm a System Analysis and Development Student.

 Python | Data Science | Data Engineering and Analytics.